The buildup of strongly barred galaxies in the TNG100 simulation: The evolution of the strongly barred galaxies

 \subsection{Star formation \textit{quenching} within the central disc}

 In the previous sections, we have shown how the star formation rate (SFR) of barred galaxies strongly declines after bar formation, especially at small apertures, and that this trend is more striking in more massive galaxies.
 We further explore the role of bars in influencing the star formation of their host galaxies by examining the efficiency of star formation, $\SFE$.
 In particular, we look at the SFE inside and outside the bar extent, relative to the averaged star formation efficiency in the whole galaxy.
-The star formation efficiency ($\SFE$) within a given $\rm dr$ and at a given $\tnorm$ is defined as: \be \rm SFE(dr)=\rm SFR(dr)/M_{\rm cold}(dr), \ee where $\rm SFR(dr)$ is the star formation rate and $M_{\rm cold}(\rm dr)$ is the total mass of the star-forming gas cells \footnote{ We consider gas cells as star-forming when its density exceeds $n_{\rm H}=0.1 \,\rm cm^{-3}$ and the instantaneous $\rm SFR>0$; see \citealt{pillepich2018a} for details.} within $\rm dr$.
+The star formation efficiency ($\SFE$) within a given $\rm dr$ and at a given $\tnorm$ is defined as:

+where $\rm SFR(dr)$ is the star formation rate and $M_{\rm cold}(\rm dr)$ is the total mass of the star-forming gas cells \footnote{ We consider gas cells as star-forming when its density exceeds $n_{\rm H}=0.1 \,\rm cm^{-3}$ and the instantaneous $\rm SFR>0$; see \citealt{pillepich2018a} for details.} within $\rm dr$.
 We normalise the SFE(dr) by using $\SFE_{\rm gal}$ as a factor of normalisation, where $\SFE_{\rm gal}$ is the star formation efficiency of the galaxy using $15\, \kpc$ outer boundary as a definition.
 If $\SFEdr$ is close to 1, star formation in this given region is equally efficient as the total galaxy.
 If $\SFEdr$ approaches 0, instead, the given region is not forming stars while if it is above 1, star formation is higher in this given region than the average in the galaxy.
 In Fig.~\ref{fig:sfe} we show the evolution of $\SFEdr$ in two regions: inside the bar extent ($0 <r< \rbar(t)$) and outside the bar extent ($\rbar(t)<r< 15\rm kpc$ ).
 For times prior to $\tbar$ ($\tnorm<0$), we set a fixed value of $\rbar=2 \,\rm kpc$.
 To explore the differences with the unbarred sample, we also take the median $\rm SFE$ within the same bar lengths (as defined by the strongly barred sample) and at the corresponding times as described in subsection \ref{subsec:controsample}.